 Just over a week ago, we were sponsors at the Brighton conference, ffconf.
 It was a day full of brilliant talks, both thought provoking and useful.

-npm install a-brief-history (we love that Ashley’s talk is itself an NPM module!), and the video will be available shortly (we will link to it once it becomes available).
+(we love that Ashley’s talk is itself an npm module!), and the video will be available shortly (we will link to it once it becomes available).

 People responded to Ashley’s tweet with a whole range of responses, but most people gave similar reasons for modularising code:

 - It allows for reuse of common code

 - It enforces separation of concerns

 - It makes documenting and testing code easier

 Why not modularise?